philz-stizles/react-fire-events/README.md

 DATETIME
 date-fns - Used to normalize js dates
 Note that react-datepicker also uses date-fns.
 If you are having any issues, try using the same version that datepicker is using => npm ls date-fns = to see which packages depend on it in your app

+ASYNCHRONOUS
+redux-thunk allows us to use the store dispatch function inside our action creators